harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 The row number references the row in the sample table, and thus the associated sample id, while the boolean variable *templow* indicates which samples have received the low temperature treatment (i.e. those where the value in the matrix is 1).

 ### 9a.
 Running limma
-After creating the design matrix object, the standard approach is to next run limma voom on the DGE object, e.g.:
+After creating the design matrix object, the standard approach is to next run limma voom on the DGE object.
+This step is a prelude to fitting linear models, and involves transforming count data to log-transformed counts per million (CPM), estimating the gene-wise relationship between mean and variance of expression, and calculating "observation-level precision weights", which are estimates of precision for individual genes that are then used subsequently by the `lmFit` function (see below) that fits linear models.

 ```R
 v <- voom(DGE, design=design_temp, plot=TRUE)